Actuarial-Notes/Actuarial-Ontology/README.md

 - Casualty Actuarial Society (CAS): [Syllabus](https://www.casact.org/credential-requirements), [Capability Model](https://www.casact.org/professional-education/cas-capability-model), [Code of Conduct](https://www.casact.org/exams-admissions/resources/principles-and-policies-candidates)
 - Institute and Faculty of Actuaries (IFoA): [Syllabus](https://actuaries.org.uk/curriculum/), [Code of Conduct](https://actuaries.org.uk/media/p3vdcokt/actuaries-code-v3-1.pdf)

-An actuarial ontology would begin with deconstructing the language in these standards and educational resources, then connect them together in a coherent model.
-With such a model, communication would be precise and consistent between actuaries, non-actuarial professionals, organizations, clients, and aritifical agents.
+Developping an actuarial ontology would begin with deconstructing the language in these standards and educational resources, then connecting them together in a coherent model.
+With such a model, communication would be precise and consistent between actuaries, non-actuarial professionals, organizations, governments, regulators, clients, and aritifical agents.

 ### 2. Knowledge Base
 With an ontology in place, real-world entities can then be modelled to produce a knowledge base.

-Here are some examples of the kinds of entities that an actuarial ontology should be able to "talk about":
+A knowledge base is used to answer queries about the real world.
+"Competency Questions" are used to test ontologies and illustrate the kinds of questions that a knowledge base built on that ontology should be able to answer.
-- Insurance company
-- Pension Plan
-- Regulator
-- Insurance Product
-- Value
-- Model
-- Catastrophe
-- Actuarial Opinion
-- ...
+- "Which companies acquired Royal Sun Alliance (RSA)?"
+- "Is this rating model compliant with regulations in California?"
+- "What is the impact on our loss ratio from the 2021 Calgary, Alberta hail storm?"

 ### 3. Artificial Intelligence
 With a knowledge base and ontology, software agents can then interact with information.
 For example, see Microsoft's [Azure Digital Twins documentation](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-ontologies) to see how an ontology can be used to build digital twin solutions.